 When we work with difference scores, our research questions have to do with change.
 Did scores improve?
 Did symptoms get better?
 Did prevalence go up or down?
 Our hypotheses will reflect this.
 Remember that the null hypothesis is the idea that there is nothing interesting, notable, or impactful represented in our dataset.
 In a paired samples t-test, that takes the form of 'no change'.
-There is no change in scores or in symptoms.
+There is no improvement in scores or decrease in symptoms.
 Thus, our null hypothesis is:

-$H_0$ : There is no change or difference
+H_0 : There is no change or difference

-$$H_0: \mu_D = 0$$
+$$H_0: \mu D = 0$$

 As with our other null hypotheses, we express the null hypothesis for paired samples t-tests in both words and mathematical notation.
 The exact wording of the written-out version should be changed to match whatever research question we are addressing (e.g. "There is no change in ability scores after training").
-However, the mathematical version of the null hypothesis is always exactly the same (for two tailed tests): the average change score is equal to zero.
-Our population parameter for the average is still $\mu$ , but it now has a subscript D to denote the fact that it is the average change score and not the average raw observation before or after our manipulation.
+However, the mathematical version of the null hypothesis is always exactly the same: the average change score is equal to zero.
+Our population parameter for the average is still μ , but it now has a subscript D to denote the fact that it is the average change score and not the average raw observation before or after our manipulation.
 Obviously individual difference scores can go up or down, but the null hypothesis states that these positive or negative change values are just random chance and that the true average change score across all people is 0.

-Our alternative hypotheses will also follow the same format that they did before.
-They can be directional if we suspect a change or difference in a specific direction or we can use an inequality sign to test for any change:
+Our alternative hypotheses will also follow the same format that they did before: they can be directional if we suspect a change or difference in a specific direction, or we can use an inequality sign to test for any change:

-$H_A$ : There is a change or difference
+H_A : There is a change or difference

-$H_A:\mu_D eq 0$
+$H_A: \mu D eq 0$

-$H_A$ : The average score increases
+H_A : The average score increases

-$H_A: \mu_D > 0$
+$H_A: \mu D > 0$

-$H_A$ : The average score decreases
+H_A : The average score decreases

-$H_A : \mu_D < 0$
+$H_A: \mu D < 0$